khalid-hussain/shaheen/chap11.md

 accepted you as a judge over me.
 I did not accept your father as my amir because he was the Sultan of Granada and he sat on couches of gold, in buildings of marble.
-On the contrary, I accepted his leadership because he had declared jihad against the worst enemy of Islam and you are a toy in Ferdinand's hand.
+On the contrary, I accepted his leadership because he had declared _jihād_ against the worst enemy of Islam and you are a toy in Ferdinand's hand.
 How did you even think that I would swear allegiance to you?"